PEPR: Privileged Event-based Predictive Regularization for Domain Generalization: Experiments

 \subsection{Results}

 We compare our approach \method{} against the L2 baseline for object detection and semantic segmentation.
-We first analyze the benefits of \method{} for domain generalization, and then show that our learning strategy does not harm performance on the source domain and can even improve the learned features in both source and target domains.
+We first analyze the benefits of \method{} for domain generalization, and then show that our learning strategy can improve the learned features in both source and target domains.
 In our experiments, we apply \method{} to DETR~\cite{carion2020end} for object detection and SegFormer~\cite{xie2021segformer} for semantic segmentation, due to their widespread adoption in the vision community and their simplicity of use.
 Importantly, \method{} is model-agnostic and can in principle be integrated into any architecture that exposes its feature extractor during training.